Desktop and personal computing

 Various methods of remotely accessing services, computers and file stores from outwith the University.

-The Windows Virtual Desktop Service (WVD) enables you to use applications you need for your studies but are not installed on your computer as long as you are online.
+The Azure Virtual Desktop Service (AVD) enables you to use applications you need for your studies but are not installed on your computer as long as you are online.

 How to use Remote Labs